 Traditionally, this Hawaiian speciality, pronounced poh-kay, was a local, street-side snack, but here we enjoy it as a simple, flavour-packed supper.
-Served with chopped mango and a sweet and sour lime dressing, this recipe will take you to the tropics, without leaving the comfort of your home.
+Served with chopped mango and a sweet and sour lime dressing, this recipe will take you to the tropics without leaving the comfort of your home.

 - Wash the rice in a sieve until the water runs clear.
-Place in a saucepan, cover with 600ml (1 pint) cold water and 1/2 tsp salt.
-Bring the rice to the boil, reduce the heat to low, cover with a lid and cook for 12-13 minutes until fluffy.
-Remove from the heat and leave to steam with the lid on for 5 minutes.
+Place in a saucepan, cover with 600ml cold water and add ½ tsp salt.
+Bring the rice to the boil, reduce the heat to low, cover with a lid and cook for 12-13 mins until fluffy.
+Remove from the heat and leave to steam with the lid on for 5 mins.
 In a bowl, whisk all the dressing ingredients together and set half aside.
 Toss the avocado, cucumber, tomato, spring onion and coriander in the other half.

-Tip: This dish can also be made with tinned tuna – follow the recipe as usual but top the rice and salad with cold tinned tuna at the end instead.
+Tip: This dish can also be made with tinned tuna.
+Follow the recipe as usual but top the rice and salad with cold tinned tuna at the end instead.

 See more Fish recipes